Easy Peanut Butter Cake

 - 6 Tablespoons butter

 - Mix the cake ingredients together well (dry ingredients first, then add wet ingredients), I use my Bosch mixer.
-Spoon batter into a buttered cookie sheet (click for the stainless steel pans I like), bake for 25-30 minutes or until the top feels set.
+Bake for 25-30 minutes or until the top feels set.
 Don't overbake.

 - Mix the frosting ingredients together well, and spread onto the cake once it's cool.
 It's not going to look like enough, but it works out to be perfect, even after the kids (and maybe mom) do some sampling and taste-testing.